 Where the art is (2021)

 This catalogue documents the first exhibition presented at APA’s gallery at Collingwood Yards as well the first public showing of art following the COVID-19 lockdowns of 2020.
 Reflecting on the joy of opening after these challenges, the inaugural exhibition Where the Art Is ruminates on the year that was, while firmly looking forward to a new future.
 Where the Art Is catalogue showcases the exhibition’s collection of thought-provoking work by ten artists: nostalgic ceramic sculptures by Alan Constable and Lisa Reid, a video installation by Chris O’Brien, COVID-19 lockdown drawings and paintings by Cathy Staughton, Adrian Lazzaro, and Samantha Ashdown, text-based work by Boris Cipusev and Mark Smith, archway paintings by Warren O’Brien, and iconic pastel drawings by Julian Martin.
 The catalogue also features exhibition essay by Dr Marion Piper Words Make Worlds.

-Enjoy the ebook above or download the Where the Art Is catalogue (this link will redirect to a PDF).
+Download the Where the Art Is catalogue here (this link will redirect to a PDF).